 On the other hand, you might not.
 Credit card rewards can be a useful way to stretch your budget if managed correctly.
 For example, if you travel a lot, you might use a favorable credit card just to gas up your car.
 This would let you accumulate travel rewards without incentivizing yourself to overspend.
 As long as your rewards don’t require a minimum purchase, there’s no reason that you can’t use them responsibly.

 Con: High Fees

 The $38 late fee for Fortiva payments isn’t typical of most credit cards.
 In fact, some credit issuers, like Discover, offer a grace period, allowing you to miss one fortiva credit card payment without incurring consequences.
 The size of the late fees for a Chase credit card depends on the size of the balance in question.
 For a balance of less than $100, fees can be up to $15.
 Even if the balance is $250 or more, the late fees for this company top out at $35.
 Capital One charges late fees as low as $25.

 That doesn’t even begin to address annual fees.
 Many major credit card issuers have done away with these altogether.
 The point is simply this: Fortiva’s fees are quite high and appear to be inflexible compared to other credit card options.
 This alone is a major reason to avoid Fortiva.

-Con: No Credit Limit Increases, No Card Upgrades
+Con: No Credit Limit Increase, No Card Upgrades

-The catch is that Fortiva gives you a higher credit limit than most secured credit cards.
+The catch is that Fortiva credit card company gives you a higher credit limit than most secured credit cards.
 A secured credit card might give you a credit limit of $200 to start.
 Fortiva gives you $1000.
-This might be enough for you even after your credit improves, but that doesn’t change the fact that it can never change.
+This might be enough for you even after you rebuild your credit, but that doesn’t change the fact that it can never change.